 - Easy maneuverability, with small turning radius and front triangle windows for enhanced visibility

-The all-new 2011 Nissan Quest's "innovative functionality" starts with the proven foundation of Nissan's advanced "D-platform," which is also utilized on the current Nissan Maxima and Altima sedans, as well as the popular Murano crossover SUV.
+The Nissan Quest's "innovative functionality" starts with the proven foundation of Nissan's advanced D-platform.
 With its long 118.1-inch wheelbase and 200.8-inch overall length, Quest offers both a roomy interior and a highly maneuverable overall size.

 The Quest exterior styling combines fluid sculptural elements with crafted details to provide a fresh approach to minivan design.
 In front, the bold bumper and horizontal grille and headlights blend into the dramatic side character line and distinctive wheel forms filled with standard 16-inch or 18-inch wheels.
 The bold door sections and surfaces flow seamlessly into the rear "boomerang" taillights and tailgate finisher, helping create a look as if Quest was carved from one solid piece of sculptor's stone.

-The most striking aspect of the new Quest design, however, is the full surround privacy glass, black sash molding and chrome trim accents, which combine with the wide, low stance and muscular front end to give Quest the most dynamic and distinctive appearance in class.
+The most striking aspect of the Quest design is the full surround glass (standard privacy glass on SV SL and LE models), black sash molding and chrome trim accents, which combine with the wide, low stance and muscular front end to give Quest the most dynamic and distinctive appearance in class.
 The Quest exterior design is also one of the most wind-efficient, with a 0.32 Cd for the Quest S model.

-In addition to standard chrome door handles, rear roof spoiler and chrome license plate finisher, available exterior features include High Intensity Discharge (HID) xenon headlights, auto on/off headlight function, fog lights, and dual power heated outside mirrors.
+In addition to standard chrome door handles and rear roof spoiler, available exterior features include High Intensity Discharge (HID) xenon headlights, auto on/off headlight function, fog lights, and dual power heated outside mirrors.
 Quest also features small triangle windows in the front doors to help enhance visibility.
-Available on Quest SL and LE models are Dual Opening Glass Moonroofs that contribute to the open, airy atmosphere of the Quest interior for all passengers.
+Available on Quest SL and LE models are Dual Opening Glass Moonroof that contribute to the open, airy atmosphere of the Quest interior for all passengers.

-The new Quest is offered with power sliding side doors with selective unlock function and one-touch open/unlock feature and power-opening windows.
-The system works in conjunction with the standard Nissan Intelligent KeyÔ.
+Quest is offered with power-sliding side doors with selective unlock function and one-touch open/unlock feature and power-opening windows.
+The system works in conjunction with the standard Nissan Intelligent Key®.
 Also, due to the way the Quest's door rail system is designed, the sliding door step-in height is lower than competitive minivans.
 This is especially helpful for small children or older adults getting into the 2nd or 3rd rows.
 In addition, a one-touch unlock/open power rear liftgate is standard on Quest SL and LE models.

-One of the most innovative and certain to be appreciated new technologies is the Quest LE's standard Advanced Climate Control System (ACCS) with Plasmacluster™ air purifier, Grape Polyphenol Filter and auto recirculation control.
+One of the most innovative technologies is the Quest LE's standard Advanced Climate Control System (ACCS) with Plasmacluster® air purifier, Grape Polyphenol Filter and auto recirculation control.
 The system works three ways to help reduce allergens and unwanted odors within the Quest cabin.
 Its automatic intake control utilizes sensors to constantly monitor outside odors and automatically closes the intake port to prevent inflow of exhaust fumes or other unpleasant smells into the interior.
-It then restores fresh air flow automatically when the offensive odors have passed.
+It then restores fresh airflow automatically when the offensive odors have passed.

-One other Quest item helps parents make a connection with passengers in the rear seats, the Conversation Mirror.
-Available on SV, SL and LE models, the wide yet compact mirror folds down from the area about the rearview mirror (replacing the sunglass holder), providing the driver with added visibility and convenient communication with children in the 2nd and 3rd rows, without having to turn their head or constantly adjust the rearview mirror.
+One other Quest item, the Conversation Mirror, helps parents make a connection with passengers in the rear seats.
+Available on SV, SL and LE models, the wide yet compact mirror folds down from the area above the rearview mirror (replacing the sunglass holder), providing the driver with added visibility and convenient communication with children in the 2nd and 3rd rows, without having to turn their head or constantly adjust the rearview mirror.

-A RearView Monitor, which provides a view of objects behind the Quest when the gear selector is in reverse, is standard on SV, SL and LE models.
+A RearView Monitor, which helps you see what is directly behind the Quest when the gear selector is in reverse, is standard on SV, SL and LE models.

 Innovation for Driving Security and Pleasure

-The new Quest's secure, responsive handling feel is provided by the 4-wheel independent suspension, with independent strut with coil springs and stabilizer bar in front and a multi-link design in rear.
-Braking is through 4-wheel disc brakes with Anti-lock Braking System (ABS) with Electronic Brake force Distribution (EBD) and Brake Assist (BA).
+The Quest's secure, responsive handling feel is provided by the 4-wheel independent suspension, with independent strut with coil springs and stabilizer bar in front and a multi-link design in rear.
+Braking is through 4-wheel disc brakes with Anti-lock Braking System (ABS) with Electronic Brake force Distribution (EBD) and Brake Assist.
 Steering is a vehicle-speed-sensitive power-assisted rack-and-pinion design.

 As part of Nissan's "Safety Shield" concept, Quest is designed to incorporate a number of advanced safety systems.
-Standard on the Quest LE model is the first Nissan application of the Blind Spot Warning (BSW) system, which helps alert the driver if another vehicle is detected in the blind spot by illuminating an indicator light in the appropriate outside mirror.
+Standard on the Quest LE model is the advanced Blind Spot Warning (BSW) system, which helps alert the driver if another vehicle is detected in the blind spot area by illuminating an indicator light in the appropriate outside mirror.
 If the driver then activates the turn signal, the indicator flashes and an audible warning sounds.

-Every 2011 Quest also offers standard Vehicle Dynamic Control (VDC) and Traction Control System (TCS).
-Also standard are a Nissan Advanced Air Bag System (AABS) with dual stage supplemental front air bags with seat belt sensors and an occupant classification sensor, front seat-mounted side impact supplemental air bags, roof-mounted curtain supplemental side-impact air bags for front-and rear-seat occupant head protection, front-seat Active Head Restraints and child safety rear door locks.
+Every 2014 Quest also offers standard Vehicle Dynamic Control (VDC) and Traction Control System (TCS).
+Also standard are a Nissan Advanced Air Bag System (AABS) with dual stage supplemental front air bags with seat belt sensors and an occupant classification sensor, front seat-mounted side impact supplemental air bags, roof-mounted curtain supplemental side-impact air bags for front- and rear-seat outboard occupant head protection, front-seat Active Head Restraints and child safety rear door locks.

 Four Well-Equipped Quest Models

-The all-new 2011 Nissan Quest is offered in four models: S, SV, SL and LE.
-Seven exterior colors are available: Twilight Gray, Dark Mahogany, Titanium Beige, Brilliant Silver, Platinum Graphite, Black Amethyst and White Pearl.
-Two interior colors are offered, Beige and Grey, in a choice of cloth (S and SV) or leather-appointed (SL and LE) seating.
+Quest is offered in four models: S, SV, SL and LE.
+Six exterior colors are available: Titanium, Dark Mahogany, Super Black, Brilliant Silver, Gun Metallic and White Pearl.
+Two interior colors are offered, Beige and Gray, in a choice of cloth (S and SV) or leather-appointed (standard on SL and LE, optional on SV) seating.

-Quest S: 16-inch steel wheels with full wheel covers; rear roof spoiler; 6-way adjustable driver's seat; front door map pockets, wood-tone trim (instrument panel, front doors, and sliding door window switch); fold-flat 2nd and 3rd row seats, permanent rear storage well; 1st and 2nd row center consoles; Nissan Intelligent Key™ with Push Button Ignition; and AM/FM/6CD audio system with four speakers.
+The Quest S starts with 16-inch steel wheels with full wheel covers; rear roof spoiler; 6-way adjustable driver's seat; fold-flat 2nd and 3rd row seats, permanent rear storage well; 1st and 2nd row center consoles; Nissan Intelligent Key® with Push Button Ignition; and AM/FM/CD audio system with four speakers.

-Quest SV: One-touch power sliding doors; 16-inch aluminum-alloy wheels; Tri-Zone Auto Temperature Control; power driver's seat lumbar adjustment; six speakers; fog lights; Conversation Mirror; 4.3-inch color audio display; USB port with iPod® connectivity; Bluetooth® Hands-free Phone System with steering wheel controls; RearView Monitor; and leather-wrapped steering wheel.
+Quest SV adds one-touch power sliding doors; wood-tone trim; 16-inch aluminum-alloy wheels; Tri-Zone Auto Temperature Control; six speakers; fog lights; Conversation Mirror; 4.3-inch color audio display; USB port with iPod® connectivity; Bluetooth® Hands-free Phone System with steering wheel controls; RearView Monitor; and leather-wrapped steering wheel.

-Quest SL: Leather-appointed seating and door trim; 18-inch aluminum-alloy wheels; power liftgate; 8-way power-adjustable driver's seat; Quick Comfort heated front seats; HomeLink® Universal Transceiver; auto-dimming inside mirror with compass; roof rails; auto on/off headlights; leather-wrapped shift knob; Quick Release fold flat 3rd row; and heated outside mirrors with integrated turn signals.
+For buyers seeking a higher level of luxury features, Quest SL includes leather-appointed seating and door trim; 18-inch aluminum-alloy wheels; power liftgate; 8-way power-adjustable driver's seat; Quick Comfort heated front seats; HomeLink® Universal Transceiver; auto-dimming inside mirror with compass; roof rails; auto on/off headlights; leather-wrapped shift knob; and heated outside mirrors with integrated turn signals.

-Quest LE: Nissan Navigation System; Bose® Audio System with 13 speakers; XM® Satellite Radio (XM® subscription required, sold separately); memory system for driver's seat and outside mirrors; auto tilt-in-reverse outside mirrors; 2nd and 3rd row manual blinds; 4-way power-adjustable front passenger's seat; 8-inch VGA color display (dash mounted); DVD Entertainment System with two wireless headphones and remote control; rear 11-inch 16:9 aspect ratio display for DVD Entertainment; Advanced Climate Control System (ACCS) with auto recirculation feature; Blind Spot Warning (BSW) system; and High Intensity Discharge (HID) xenon headlights.
+Finally, Quest LE features Around View® Monitor, Navigation System; Bose® Audio System with 13 speakers; SiriusXM Satellite Radio (SiriusXM subscription required, sold separately); memory system for driver's seat and outside mirrors; auto tilt-in-reverse outside mirrors; 2nd and 3rd row manual blinds; 4-way power-adjustable front passenger's seat; 8-inch VGA color display (dash mounted); DVD Entertainment System; rear 11-inch 16:9 aspect ratio display for DVD Entertainment; Advanced Climate Control System (ACCS); Blind Spot Warning (BSW) system; and High Intensity Discharge (HID) xenon headlights.

-Only three option packages are offered: DVD Entertainment System (SL); Dual Opening Glass Moonroofs (SL and LE); and Bose® Package (SL).
+Four option packages are offered: DVD Entertainment System (SV, SL), Leather Package (SV), Dual Opening Glass Moonroof (SL and LE), and Bose® Package (SL).